equalitie/ouinet/doc/ouinet-network-whitepaper.md

 ## The injector servers

 The main backing infrastructure of the ouinet network consists of a set of *injector servers*.
 A ouinet injector server is a variant of an open proxy server, that users can connect to in order to gain access to web resources they cannot access via more direct means.
-Injector servers also have other responsibilities, described in more detail in the [next section](#injector-server-connection) and [beyond](#injector-servers).
+Injector servers also have other responsibilities, described in more detail in the [Distributed Cache](#distributed-cache) section.

 Injector servers form a trusted part of the ouinet network.
 In their role as an intermediary between a user and their communication to much of the internet, they are in a position where a malicious implementation could do serious harm to user security.
 To keep track of the impact of this trusted position, injector servers are identified by a cryptographic identity that is used to authenticate the injector server when connecting to it, as well as certifying data published by the injector server.